-Koban-Aogami-ichigo-tanrenko / Blue Steel #1
+Koban-aogami-ichigo-tanrenko / Blue Steel #1

 Oi-masame White Oak Dai / Block*

-*Oi-masame is our recommendation.
+*We recommend Oi-masame.
 Please let us know if you would like Masame.